Messy Human

 The Apple II Age: How the Computer Became Personal — Laine Nooney

-Riveting academic book (yes seems like a contradiction yet it is true) about the development of the software industry in the US told through the history of the Apple II PC.
+It is a riveting academic book (yes, seems like a contradiction yet it is true) about the development of the software industry in the US told through the history of the Apple II PC.
 Nooney sets the example for recounting the history of this industry rooted in structural changes, rather than individual geniuses.
 A beautiful story of how the PC became personal through software, cannot recommend highly enough.

 A Prehistory of the Cloud —Tung-Hui Hu